I’m a netball Parent or Carer

 Communication – the best clubs communicate with you as much as possible, seek the views of players and regularly share information about safeguarding issues.
 Clubs should encourage people from all backgrounds to take part.

-Safety – England Netball has a Safeguarding Children and Young People in Netball Policy, a Reporting Procedure and other Guidance, which helps clubs provide the best netball experience possible.
+Safety – England Netball has Safeguarding Policies for Children and Young People and Adults, a Reporting Procedure and other Guidance, which helps clubs provide the best netball experience possible.
 You can see these documents here: England Netball | Safeguarding Policies and Guidance.
 Clubs must have their own safeguarding policy too.

 HOW DO I KNOW IF A CLUB IS SAFE?